 Germany in the OSCE

-Germany is chairing the Contact Group with the Asian Partners for Co‑operation until the end of 2017.
-It has a Permanent Mission to the OSCE in order to fulfil all of these tasks.
-Germany contributes just under 11 percent of the current OSCE budget, which makes it the second‑largest contributor behind the United States.
-The German Government also makes additional voluntary contributions to OSCE projects throughout the OSCE region.
-German staff are to be found in almost all the OSCE long‑term missions and institutions.
+Germany contributes 11 percent of the current OSCE budget, which makes it the second‑largest contributor after the United States.
+Moreover, the Federal Government supports OSCE projects throughout the OSCE area with additional voluntary contributions.
+German staff are to be found in almost all the OSCE missions and institutions.
 All in all, Germany seconds more than 70 experts to the OSCE.
-Furthermore, Germany regularly contributes 10 percent, sometimes up to 15 percent – which is the limit prescribed by the OSCE – to the election observation missions run by the Office for Democratic Institutions and Human Rights (ODIHR).
-Secondment of personnel is organised in cooperation with ZIF, the Center for International Peace Operations (ZIF).
+Furthermore, Germany regularly contributes to OSCE election observation missions run by the Office for Democratic Institutions and Human Rights (ODIHR).
+Since 2002, secondment of personnel has been organised in cooperation with the Center for International Peace Operations (ZIF).
 Germany has a Permanent Mission to the OSCE in order to fulfil all of these tasks.

-The first dimension – the politico military dimension – comprises security policy and military cooperation within the OSCE, including, in particular, arms control and confidence-building measures as well as crisis and conflict management.
+- The first dimension – the politico‑military dimension – comprises security policy and military cooperation within the OSCE, including, in particular, arms control and confidence-building measures as well as crisis and conflict management.

-- The third dimension, the human dimension, comprises activities in the area of freedom of the media, minority rights, tolerance, non‑discrimination, the rule of law and combating anti‑Semitism, which are indispensable elements of the OSCE’s comprehensive definition of security.
-The High Commissioner on National Minorities (HCNM) is tasked with issuing early warnings and taking immediate measures in the event of minority issues that have the potential to lead to tensions between a number of states.
-The Representative on Freedom of the Media (RFoM) observes the development of working conditions in the media and the status quo of freedom of the media in the OSCE area.
-The RFoM contacts the participating State in question and other parties directly in order to prevent possible restrictions to the freedom of the media at an early stage.
+- The third dimension – the human dimension – comprises freedom of the media, minority rights, tolerance, non‑discrimination, the rule of law and combating antisemitism, which are indispensable elements of the OSCE’s comprehensive definition of security.
+The High Commissioner on National Minorities (HCNM) fulfils an early-warning function with respect to ethnic tensions and conflicts in the OSCE area.
+The Representative on Freedom of the Media monitors the development of freedom of expression and freedom of the media in the OSCE area and promotes the implementation of OSCE commitments to this end in the participating States.

-- The OSCE’s field missions and project offices report regularly to the OSCE Permanent Council from Ukraine, Moldova and Tajikistan, for example, and are able to provide an objective and nuanced picture of the situation on the ground.
-The objectives of their project work include helping to ensure that human and minority rights are respected, assisting with building democratic and rule‑of‑law structures, fostering dialogue, especially between ethnic groups, creating modern societal and economic orders and helping to run elections.
-The missions are established by the OSCE Permanent Council, i.e. with the agreement of all OSCE participating States and in consultation with the host countries.
-As a rule, the missions have between five and forty international and other local employees.
-The OSCE currently has 14 field missions in Albania, Bosnia and Herzegovina, Kazakhstan, Kyrgyzstan, Kosovo, the former Yugoslav Republic of Macedonia, Moldova, Montenegro, Russia, Serbia, Tajikistan, Turkmenistan, Ukraine (2) and Uzbekistan.
-More information on the OSCE’s field missions
+- The OSCE’s field missions and project offices report regularly to the OSCE Permanent Council from Ukraine and Kyrgyzstan, for example, and provide an objective and nuanced picture of the situation on the ground.
+Their objectives include helping to ensure that human and minority rights are respected, assisting with building democratic and rule‑of‑law structures, fostering dialogue, especially between ethnic groups, creating modern societal and economic orders and helping to run elections.
+More about the OSCE field missions